Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Formulation

 \section{Formulation}

-We consider the Hamiltonian for single-orbital lattice electrons with a minimal Peierls-phase coupling to a general set of photon modes in a cavity.
-The cavity is extended in $x$ and $y$ direction, i.e., $L_x,L_y\to\infty$, so that the modes can be parametrized by $xy$--momentum $\bm q=(q_x,q_y)$.
+We consider a single-orbital lattice electronic system coupled to a general set of cavity modes through the Peierls-phase coupling, which explicitly preserves gauge invariance \cite{li2020}.
+The cavity is extended in $x$ and $y$ direction, i.e., $L_x,L_y\to\infty$, so that the modes form a continuum in the momentum space, and can be parametrized by $xy$--momentum $\bm q=(q_x,q_y)$.
 The Hamiltonian then reads

 where $\hat{h}_{ij}=t_{ij}c^\dag_i c_j $ is the hopping operator from site $i$ to $j$, with $t_{ij}$ the hopping integral and $c_i$ annihilating an electron at site $i$.
 The photon modes, annihilated by $a_{\bm q}$, are labelled by $\bm q$ and other relevant quantum number $\lambda$.
 For example, $\lambda$ can include polarization and/or the $z$--momentum $q_z$ of the photon mode.
 Electrons are coupled to the modes through the Peierls phase